 - Download and read the Market Development plan for International Education in China PDF, 431.1 KB

-Medical technology, pharmaceuticals and healthcare
+Medical technologies, pharmaceuticals and healthcare

 With six airlines offering direct flights to Melbourne from China, the number of Chinese tourists visiting our shores has increased by record numbers.
 Victoria's tourism and hospitality businesses are provided with a large potential customer base seeking to access Melbourne and regional Victoria's distinct visitor experiences.